z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.md

 -   **SET STATISTICS** — Sets the per-column statistics-gathering target for subsequent `ANALYZE` operations.
 The target can be set in the range 1 to 1000, or set to -1 to revert to using the system default statistics target \(`default_statistics_target`\).
 -   **ADD table\_constraint** — Adds a new constraint to a table \(not just a partition\) using the same syntax as `CREATE TABLE`.
 -   **DROP CONSTRAINT** — Drops the specified constraint on a table.
--   **DISABLE/ENABLE TRIGGER** — Disables or enables trigger\(s\) belonging to the table.
-A disabled trigger is still known to the system, but is not executed when its triggering event occurs.
+-   **DISABLE/ENABLE TRIGGER** — Deactivates or enables trigger\(s\) belonging to the table.
+A deactivated trigger is still known to the system, but is not executed when its triggering event occurs.
 For a deferred trigger, the enable status is checked when the event occurs, not when the trigger function is actually executed.
-One may disable or enable a single trigger specified by name, or all triggers on the table, or only user-created triggers.
-Disabling or enabling constraint triggers requires superuser privileges.
+One may deactivate or activate a single trigger specified by name, or all triggers on the table, or only user-created triggers.
+Deactivating or enabling constraint triggers requires superuser privileges.

     **Note:** triggers are not supported in Greenplum Database.
 Triggers in general have very limited functionality due to the parallelism of Greenplum Database.